rfns/port/README.md

 int/ignoreme <- This also ignores the folder called ignoreme but only if it's inside the int folder.
 ```

+### Workspaces

+Using this feature provides you the capability to export projects to different paths according to their custom exporth path setting.
+When a project is exported for the first time, Port records the export path used in order to prevent multiple projects from overlapping their exported source base.

+Custom project export paths can be also set preemptively using the wizard.

+This feature can be accesed using the Wizard and navigating to `1.
+Manage workspace settings`.

+Using project workspaces can become a powerful ally for keeping multiple source codes organized if used correctly.
+For example, you could group multiple projects within a single repository and take a monorepository approach.
+It's all up to your creativity.

 ## FAQ: Why not Atelier?

 Really, I started this project some few months before Atelier 1.0 was released, by that time Atelier hadn't support for static files.